neolution-ch/Neolution.ReleaseProcessTest.Test2/TESTING.md

 **Expected Repository State After:**
 - New tag: `v1.0.0-beta.0`
 - Beta pre-release created from release branch
+- `release/v1.0.0` branch contains the bug fix
-- Both main and release branch have the bug fix
+- Main branch does not yet have the bug fix (remains diverged)

 **Verification:**
 - Check v1.0.0-beta.0 tag exists
 - Verify beta.0 pre-release
-- Confirm both main and `release/v1.0.0` have the bug fix
+- Confirm `release/v1.0.0` branch contains the bug fix
-- Check that main branch has received the bug fix via merge
+- Verify main branch does not have the bug fix (demonstrates isolation)

 ---